Sailboat Charter Vacation

 of our crewed sailing yachts cruising between beaches, coves, and ancient destinations along

-the Carian coast of Turkey and among nearby Mediterranean islands of Greece.
+the Carian coast of Turkey and among nearby Aegean islands of Greece.

 Lindos, Rhodes, Greece.
 Pottery sherds dating